 The brand currently operates legally in New Jersey, Pennsylvania, West Virginia, New Hampshire, Indiana, Iowa, and Colorado.
 They launched in Illinois in August 2020 as well.

 New bettors can earn up to $1,000 in bonus money upon registering at DraftKings Sportsbook.
-That total includes a $500 risk-free bet, a 20% deposit match bonus up to $500, and a free $25 sign-up bonus.
+The bonus includes a deposit match bonus of 20% up to $1000.

 With one of the most user-friendly interfaces in the sports betting industry and a wide selection of sports, DraftKings Sportsbook should appeal to bettors of all experience levels.